-• Windows Dynamic Disks: PlateSpin Migrate does not support Windows dynamic disks at the target.
+Windows Dynamic Disks: PlateSpin Migrate does not support Windows dynamic disks at the target.

-For dynamic disks, the storage does not follow the Same as Source mapping strategy.
-Both Simple Dynamic Volumes and Spanned Dynamic Volumes will reside on the target workload as Simple Basic Volume disks.
+For dynamic disks, the target storage does not follow the Same as Source mapping strategy.
+Dynamic Volumes (Simple, Spanned, Striped, Mirrored, or RAIDed) will be migrated as Simple Volumes on basic disks on the target workload.
 The target disk is partitioned as GPT if the total combined size of the dynamic volume's member disks exceeds MBR partition size limits.
 For more information, see Microsoft TechNet: Understanding the 2 TB limit in Windows Storage (https://blogs.technet.microsoft.com/askcore/2010/02/18/understanding-the-2-tb-limit-in-windows-storage/).

-• Software RAID: PlateSpin Migrate supports hardware RAID; however, PlateSpin Migrate does not support software RAID.
+Software RAID: PlateSpin Migrate supports hardware RAID; however, PlateSpin Migrate does not support software RAID.
 This is applicable for both Windows and Linux workloads.